llgsjsm/Latergram/README.md

 There will be 2 different copies of implementation to cover Code Integration (CI).
 CI will be using the simplified versions of nginx.conf, docker-compose.yml so the GitHub Actions can carry out lightweight and functional checks.

 #### app-server:
 Flask web server with static resources.
 Here is 2/3 of the web application stack, main development likely to be done here.
-If any sensitive data exposure that shouldn't be in plaintext, raise in the group.
+If any sensitive data exposure that shouldn't be in plaintext, raise in the group

-### dev-notes
-- [ ] app-server: separate backend && frontend
-- [ ] redefine workflow for better CICD
-- [ ] figure the connection to database whilst development
-- [ ] create new spare DB? such that development will work with dummy data
-- [ ] firebase for content storage (william is stingy)
-- [ ] rulesets for github